mtoneatto/PUI2016_-met414-/HW8_met414/HW8_Review_esg336.md

  - Issues:
       - The plot is missing a figure label and description
       - There are only 4 of 7 days of the week included
+      - The y-axis label limit should be increased
       - The location of the felonies is not clear (Total in NYC?, NYS?, US?)

 ### Clarity